Why Governments Should Use The Balanced Scorecard

 Businesses operate within well-understood domains.
 Outcomes that drive profit are also well-understood.
-Public sector performance or results-based systems suffer from “practical measurement problems.
-Often, outcomes are difficult to measure directly (e.g., greater national security) or they are complex, for example, in the case where there are interlinkages between a number of different programs and subprograms (e.g., lower morbidity rates).
-(Diamond, 2005)” This makes it difficult to identify outcomes that are relevant to government strategy.
+Public sector performance or results-based systems suffer from practical measurement problems as in many cases the outcomes are difficult to measure directly.
+This makes it difficult to identify outcomes that are relevant to government strategy.

 Governments also have a more complicated performance lifecycle than the private sector because of the link to the budget process and the need for transparency.